Graham Turbott: Honours and awards

 In the 1978 New Year Honours, Turbott was appointed a Companion of the Queen's Service Order for public services, in recognition of his role as director of the Auckland Institute and Museum.
 He was bestowed with the Robert Falla Memorial Award by the Ornithological Society of New Zealand in 1988, and made a fellow of the same organisation in 1997.
 In 2014, Turbott was the recipient of a lifetime achievement award from Auckland Museum.

 Honorific eponynyms

-Almost 20 species, mostly invertebrates from New Zealand offshore islands, that were collected by Turbott have been named in his honour, including:
+There are 15 species, mostly invertebrates from New Zealand offshore islands, that were collected by Turbott have been named in his honour: